History of penicillin: Deep submergence

-Jasper H. Kane and other Pfizer scientists in Brooklyn developed the practical, deep-tank fermentation method for production of large quantities of pharmaceutical-grade penicillin.
-Now that scientists had a mould that grew well submerged and produced an acceptable amount of penicillin, the next challenge was to provide the required air to the mould for it to grow.
+Now that they had a mould that grew well submerged and produced an acceptable amount of penicillin, the next challenge was to provide the required air to the mould for it to grow.
 This was solved using an aerator, but aeration caused severe foaming of the corn steep.
 The foaming problem was solved by the introduction of an anti-foaming agent, glyceryl monoricinoleate.
 The technique also involved cooling and mixing.

-The first production plant using the deep submergence method was opened in Brooklyn by Pfizer on 1 March 1944.
+Pfizer opened a pilot plant with a 2,000 USgal fermentor in August 1943 and Ratajak delivered the first penicillin liquor from it on 27 August.
+The one tank was soon producing half the company's output.
+Smith then decided to construct a full-scale production plant.
+The nearby Rubel Ice plant was acquired on 20 September 1943 and converted into the first deep-submergence production plant, with fourteen 34,000 USgal tanks.
+The work was carried out in five months under the leadership of John E. McKeen and Edward J. Goett, and the plant opened on 1 March 1944.

-Mass production
+Worldwide production

 Australia

 In mid-1943 the Australian War Cabinet decided to produce penicillin in Australia.
 Colonel E. V. (Bill) Keogh, the Australian Army's Director of Hygiene and Pathology, was placed in charge of the effort.
-Keogh summoned Captain Percival Bazeley, whom he had worked with at the Commonwealth Serum Laboratories (CSL) before the war, and Lieutenant H. H. Kretchmar, a chemist, and directed them to establish a production facility by Christmas.
-They set off on a fact-finding mission to the United States, where they visited NRRL and obtained penicillin cultures from Robert D. Coghill.
-They also inspected the Pfizer plant in Brooklyn and the Merck plant at Rahway, New Jersey.
+Keogh summoned Captain Percival Bazeley, with whom he had worked at the Commonwealth Serum Laboratories (CSL) before the war, and Lieutenant H. H. Kretchmar, a chemist, and directed them to establish a production facility by Christmas.
+They set off on a fact-finding mission to the United States, where they visited NRRL and obtained penicillin cultures from Coghill.
+They also inspected the Pfizer plant in New York and the Merck plant at Rahway, New Jersey.
 A production plant was established at the CSL facilities in Parkville, Victoria, and the first Australian-made penicillin began reaching the troops in New Guinea in December 1943.
-By 1944, CSL was producing 400 million Oxford units per week, and there was sufficient penicillin production to allocate some for civilian use.
+By 1944, CSL was producing 400 million Oxford units per week (enough for 400 treatments), and there was sufficient penicillin production to allocate some for civilian use.